Syntax

 2+ durational expressions run concurrently and next expression executed when *all* expressions returned (result

-, return args bound in order of expression completion). ↩ -
+nil, return args bound in order of expression completion). ↩ -

 2+ durational expressions run concurrently and next expression executed when *fastest* expression returns (result

-, return args of fastest expression bound) and other expressions are *aborted*. ↩ -
+nil, return args of fastest expression bound) and other expressions are *aborted*. ↩ -

 Durational expression run concurrently with surrounding context and the next expression executed immediately (result

-). expression is essentially a closure with captured temporary variables to ensure temporal scope safety.
+InvokedCoroutine). expression is essentially a closure with captured temporary variables to ensure temporal scope safety.
 Any return arguments will be bound to the captured variables. ↩ -

 Rather than inheriting the caller’s updater

-object, durational expressions in the second expression are updated by the mind object specified by the first expression. ↩ -
+Mindobject, durational expressions in the second expression are updated by the mind object specified by the first expression. ↩ -

 If optional ‘

-’ as a substitute since question mark not valid in a file name. ↩ -
+?’ is used in query/predicate method name, use ‘-Q’ as a substitute since question mark not valid in a file name. ↩ -

 Only immediate calls are permissible in the code block.
 If code-block is absent, it is defined in C++. ↩